Jkidkid/Jkidkid.github.io/README.md

 collect clues to solve the crime.
 This project was done in a school setting in order to learn google map api, nodejs, php, mysql database.

+(Production of this game has been in educational purposes only)

 ## Getting Started

 Clone the develop branch into your htdocs folder in xampp.